 The Continuing Studies in Bowen Family Systems Theory Program is for professionals in various fields with at least one year of training in Bowen family systems theory.
-Admission criteria include a combination of educational background and practice in one’s profession and motivation to learn and apply Bowen theory in one’s family and field of work.
+Admission criteria include a combination of educational background, experience in one’s profession, and the motivation to apply Bowen theory to one’s family and field of work.

 If an individual has been in a Bowen network training program with coaching, he/she may attend this program.
 Please contact the program director.

 Thursday – 8:00am – 10:00am Eastern Time

 The nonrefundable tuition for the Continuing Studies Program is $1,700.00.

 The Continuing Studies Program includes 16 hours of lectures, 8 hours of video discussions, and 8 one-hour coaching sessions to support one’s family research.
 The program begins in October and is organized into two separate monthly sections through May.
 Students will choose to participate in either the Tuesday or Thursday section.
 Students are required to attend all 8 of the monthly class lectures, video discussions, and coaching sessions.
 Online Class Section (1) meets Tuesday evenings from 5pm – 7pm ET and Online Class Section (2) meets Thursday 8-10am ET.
 Students will remain in one section for the course entirety.
 Students access the class schedule once they are registered.

 The Continuing Studies program is designed particularly for people who are motivated to consider Bowen theory as an alternative to conventional approaches to solving problems in families, organizations, or society.
 It provides a substantial experience in learning and using Bowen theory in one’s own family and field of work.
 The program will focus on theoretical concepts and how theory is learned and applied to one’s own family and work.